XinZ0419/Deep-Hybrid-Spectro/README.md

 ==========
 The folder "live demo" is only a toy model for live demonstration.

-The paper "*A Hierarchically Resistive Skin as Intelligent Multimodal On-Throat Wearable Biosensors*" is under reviewed by Nature Nanotechnology now.
+The paper "*A Hierarchically Resistive Skin as Intelligent Multimodal On-Throat Wearable Biosensors*" is published in Nature Nanotechnology.